eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

     </pre>
 </aside>

-Every `CredentialObject` in the `credentialsSupported` array MUST contain all optional properties defined in [[[#credentialobject]]].
+Every `CredentialObject` in the `credentialsSupported` array MUST contain all OPTIONAL properties defined in [[[#credentialobject]]].

 ## Credential Request Status API